rsegrest/pomodoro-vscode/README.md

 More features planned.
 If you'd like to provide feedback, I'd love to hear it!
 Email me at rsegrest77@gmail.com

-### 1.0.0
+### 0.1.2

-Initial release of the Pomodoro Timer VS Code extension
+Pre-release (release candidate) version of the Pomodoro Timer VS Code extension